ome/omero-documentation/README.rst

 Top-level build command
 -----------------------

-The top-level directory can also build a subset of targets for both the OMERO and the OME Model and Formats documentations at once.
-Note this currently only works under UNIX-like platforms.
+The top-level directory can also build a subset of targets for the OMERO and the OME Model and Formats sets of documentations at once.
+Note the following commands currently work under UNIX-like platforms only.

 To clean the build directories of any previous builds, use::